alizeeeupherte/Alizee-s-portfolio/README.md

 ### Professional experiences

+Today, I work half time with STUDIO HOXHA.

+I had the opportunity to follow the construction of the new ENS scientific school in Paris Saclay with the agency RPBW.

 Here is my professional experience as a model maker at Jacques Ferrier Architecture office.
 This [Professional-experiences](https://alizeeeupherte.github.io/Professional-experiences/) was all about explorations of materials for tenders.

-Today, I work half time with STUDIO HOXHA.